planttheidea/moize/README.md

 });
 ```

 The method will do a shallow comparison of both `props` and `context` of the component based on strict equality.
-If you want to mimic the `PureComponent` optimization and only cache the most recent version, add the parameter `maxSize` set to `1`.
+If you have mutative props and instead want to do a deep equals comparison, provide a custom [`equals`](#equals) option.

 #### maxAge